-- Information Technology Systems - Ensures that Wayne State University's enterprise information technology systems are used effectively and function properly while minimizing redundances and reducing costs.
+- Information Technology Systems: Ensures that Wayne State University's enterprise information technology systems are used effectively and function properly while minimizing redundancies and reducing costs.

 Information security standards

-- Audit and accountability - Establishes the need for the university to maintain appropriate audit record and system logging functionality for university systems and applications.
+- Audit and accountability: Establishes the need for the university to maintain appropriate audit records and system logging functionality for university systems and applications.

-- Identification and authentication - Establishes the need for the university to institute consistent controls for identification of information system users, as well as the secure authentication of approved users.
+- Identification and authentication: Establishes the need for the university to institute consistent controls for the identification of information system users, as well as the secure authentication of approved users.

 Information security guidelines

-- Email forwarding position statement - C&IT's position on forwarding emails to an external email inbox.
+- Email forwarding position statement: C&IT's position on forwarding emails to an external email account.

-- ActiveSync permissions on personal devices position statement - Outlines permissions Microsoft ActiveSync requests to setup your personal Android or iOS mobile device to sync with Wayne Connect.
+- ActiveSync permissions on personal devices position statement: Outlines permissions that Microsoft ActiveSync requests to set up your personal Android or iOS mobile device to sync with Wayne Connect.

-- GLBA compliance guidance form - The Compliance Guidance Template must be completed and maintained on file by colleges and major administrative units that must comply with university's ISP.
+- GLBA compliance guidance form: The Compliance Guidance Template must be completed and maintained on file by colleges and major administrative units that must comply with the university's ISP.